 What the heck!
 Would you pay $120.00 for one single click?

 Buyer keywords or money keywords are very lucrative and also very competitive.
 If you monetize your blog with Google Adsense, I suggest you research keywords to find this profitable keyword and write some articles.
 Don’t overthink Google’s SERP ranking.
-Just interlink them and drive traffic to it.
+Just interlink them and drive traffic to them.
 Your Adsense revenue will indirectly increase with this small trick.

 Now you know three types of keywords and their importance for advertisers.
-You should know how to identify which keyword drives more traffic to your blog and which keyword increases your revenue.
+You should know which keyword drives more blog traffic and which increases your revenue.
 By site auditing, you can find out what you should change in your content marketing strategy.

 In SEO, Keywords are very important.
 But the main problem for webmasters in doing keyword research is the competition.
-You publish a post on the Internet for public people, and your competitors and target the exact keyword you chose as the primary keyword.
-To find the best keywords for your website which will rank on the first page, you will have to do proper keyword research.
+You publish a post on the Internet for public people and your competitors and target the exact keyword you chose as the primary keyword.
+To find the best keywords for your website that will rank on the first page, you must do proper keyword research.
 There are two keyword types length and competition.

 - Keywords (exact match keywords)

 - Keyword phrases (Long-tail keywords)

 It’s tough to outrank these websites for the ‘SEO’ keyword.
 So would you stop writing articles about search engine optimization?

-No, instead, you might use long-tail keywords which will drive the exact traffic you want.
+Instead, you might use long-tail keywords that will drive the exact traffic you want.
 Look how other web pages outrank authoritative web pages such as Moz and search engine land.

 Without proper keyword research, it’s tough to drive high-quality target traffic.
 If you want to increase your revenue, I recommend you mix up the keywords of your blog.
 Write How-to guides, list posts, controversial posts, and niche-specific articles, and use buying keywords in your posts.

 Here is a short summary of how you can use keywords in your blog posts: